dyne/restroom-mw/docs/architecture.md

 # Architecture

-Restroom is a bunch of tools in form of [Expressjs](https://expressjs.com/) apps.

-This allows you to be very flexible and adopt it also on existing codebase, by just plug the app in your server.
+RESTroom is made of a set of components built on [Expressjs](https://expressjs.com/), making it very flexible and easy to plug into an existing codebase.

 ## Middleware

-First make sure to read the [Using middleware](https://expressjs.com/en/guide/using-middleware.html) section of the Expressjs documentation.
+First **make sure to read the [Using middleware](https://expressjs.com/en/guide/using-middleware.html) section** of the Expressjs documentation.

-By middleware we intend the same one explained by the Expressjs documentation:
+Our concept of middleware is the same as the one explained in the Expressjs documentation:

 !> Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle

-The main purpose of middlewares is to bind new actions/operations to the Zencode contracts, that are not already present into the [zencode command list](https://dev.zenroom.org/#/pages/zencode-list)
+The main purpose of middlewares is to **bind new actions/operations** to the Zencode contracts, that are not already present into the [zencode command list](https://dev.zenroom.org/#/pages/zencode-list)

-**eg.** If we need to store the result of the smart contract into a database, we will write a `database` middleware that interprets the following sentences
+**eg.** If we need to store the output of a smart contract into a database, we can write a `database` middleware in RESTroom that interprets the following sentences:

 ```gherkin
     Given that I have a valid database connection
     Then save the result into the database
 ```

-and executes the correct releated operation.
+and then takes care of storing the data.

 ## Building blocks

-The main functionality relies on the [@restroom-mw/core](/packages/core) that reads a directory and exposes `POST` endpoints on the fly, based on the content files of the directory.
+The core functionalities are built inside the [@RESTroom-mw/core](/packages/core) module:

+- It first scans a directory (and its subfolders) looking for files having the *.zen* extension
+- For each file, it creates and and exposes a `POST` endpoint on the fly

-The **@restroom-mw/core** also have a [hooking](https://en.wikipedia.org/wiki/Hooking) system that allows to other apps/middlewares to interact with the lifecycle of the zenroom execution. _see the next section for details_
+The **@RESTroom-mw/core** also has a [hooking](https://en.wikipedia.org/wiki/Hooking) system that allows other apps/middlewares to interact with Zenroom, during the execution of a smart contract (_see the next section for details_).

-Optionally the [@restroom-mw/ui](/packages/ui) creates a openapi (_ex-swagger_) interface, to interact with your contract directly from the browser, and also to generate API documentation based on your contract files.
+The component [@RESTroom-mw/ui](/packages/ui) creates a openAPI (_ex-swagger_) interface, that allows you to execute a smart contract directly in the browser, while generating its API documentation based on the smart contract that **@RESTroom-mw/core** found and exposed.

 ## Lifecycle hooks

-In your middleware logic, you want to interact with the `core` execution of the contract.
+In your middleware logic, you may want to interact with the `core` execution of the smart contract, for example by defining new operations or by parsing new sentences.

-Maybe by defining new operations or by parsing new sentences.
-This is possible by defining some functions that are executed at some specific stage of the execution, a `hook`.
+You can achieve this by defining one or more functions that are executed at a specific _phase_ of the execution, a so-called `hook`.

-Each middleware could have some hooks, and if defined they are all executed, one after each other.
+Each middleware can have one or more hooks, and once they are defined, they will all be executed:

 ```mermaid